-Boutique whole-body scans like Prenuvo and Ezra use MRI to look for cancer and structural disease without radiation.
+Boutique whole-body screening services use MRI to look for cancer and structural disease without radiation.
 They can find early tumors but also detect harmless quirks (incidentalomas) that drive follow-up scans and anxiety.
-We help you decide if the scan adds value to your specific risk profile, often pairing it with Galleri or genetic testing.
+We do not sell these scans; we help you decide whether one adds anything to your specific risk profile before you spend the money, and where it fits alongside Galleri or genetic testing.

-High-tech "boutique" scans like full-body MRIs from Prenuvo or Ezra are growing fast for early cancer detection.
-They offer real peace of mind for the right patient.
-They also come with a real rate of false positives.
+High-tech "boutique" full-body screening MRIs are growing fast for early cancer detection.
+For the right patient they bring peace of mind, and they also turn up false positives often enough to matter.
 At Fishtown Medicine, we help you figure out whether these scans are a high-leverage tool for your biology, or whether they will mostly produce anxiety.

 What is the rise of the full-body MRI?

-The rise of the full-body MRI has been driven by faster scanners, AI-assisted reads, and consumer demand for proactive screening.
+The rise of the full-body MRI has been driven by faster scanners, AI-assisted reads, and consumer demand for proactive screening, and the demand itself was built as carefully as the technology.
+A mouthwash invented a disease is the clearest history of how that works, and it is worth reading before you buy any screen you went looking for on your own.
 Modern protocols can image most solid organs in 60 minutes without radiation.
 For patients with specific genetic risks or a history of cancer, these scans are a key part of a precision prevention plan.

 For the average person, however, these scans can be a double-edged sword.
 The same sensitivity that catches early disease also catches harmless quirks.